NEW: British naval ship rescues more than 1,000 migrants in one day, including 10 pregnant women

 Some rescue ships turned up with rescued migrants already on board, according to Ruggier.
 That’s what happened with one German naval vessel that picked up 301 migrants from an unreported vessel as the German ship was on the way to the larger rescue scene, a spokesman for Bundeswehr Joint Forces Operations Command said.

-The Italian Interior Ministry reported that several of its ships were involved, including from its coast guard and navy.
-Some Italian rescue vessels reached the island of Lampedusa on Saturday night.
+The Italian Interior Ministry reported that several of its own ships were involved, including from its coast guard and navy.
+The Italian rescue vessels are expected to arrive during the night at the island of Lampedusa.

 Europe dealing with immigration crisis

 The prospect of migrants being in jeopardy in the Mediterranean is serious but hardly surprising.
-People from impoverished and conflict-torn countries such as Syria, Somalia, Sudan and Eritrea have taken to the sea to reach Europe in especially large numbers of late, often putting their fate in the hands of people-smugglers.
+People from impoverished and wartorn countries such as Syria, Somalia, Sudan and Eritrea have been taking to the sea to reach Europe in especially large numbers of late, often putting their fates in the hands of smugglers.

-The United Nations estimates that, as of the end of May, 90,000 refugees and migrants had crossed the Mediterranean into Europe so far this year.
-Just over half landed in Italy, with roughly 42,000 in Greece and the rest recorded in places such as Spain and Malta.
-The UNHCR's Spindler said that about 1,850 had died or were missing at sea.
+The United Nations estimates that, as of the end of May, almost 90,000 refugees and migrants had crossed the Mediterranean into Europe so far this year.
+Just over half of them landed in Italy with roughly 42,000 in Greece and the rest recorded in places like Spain and Malta.
+Spindler, the U.N. spokesman, added that about 1,850 had died or went missing at sea.